 5. Throw on the counter and once it is cool enough to touch, knead several times.

-6. Cover with a dish towel until it is cool enough to store in a Ziploc bag.
+6. Cover with a dish towel until it is cool enough to store in a sealable plastic bag.

 Now for the pattern play: